adap/flower/doc/source/example-mxnet-walk-through.rst

         net.collect_params().initialize()
         return net

-We now need to define the training (function :code:`train()`) which loops over the training set and measures the the loss for each batch of training examples.
+We now need to define the training (function :code:`train()`) which loops over the training set and measures the loss for each batch of training examples.

 .. code-block:: python